Enmn/KickApi/README.md

 The `KickApi` Python package is your gateway to seamless integration with the Kick API, providing a robust and user-friendly interface for retrieving comprehensive channel and video data.
 Empowering developers to harness the full potential of Kick's capabilities, this package simplifies data retrieval, enabling a wide range of applications from content analysis to user interaction.

 ## Installation
 Getting started is a breeze.
-Install the KickApi package with a single command:
+Install the KickApi package with a single command
 ```bash
 pip install KickApi
 ```